Academic Support Services

 The Math Clinic (105 Berkshire Hall; 837-9244), managed by the mathematics department, provides math tutoring on a walk-in basis for students taking math courses at WestConn.
 The tutors are friendly and non-threatening, and will assist with understanding class material, the use of graphing calculators and mathematical software, homework assignments, and preparation for quizzes or exams.
 Computers with access to ALEKS, MyMathLab, Derive, Maple, ODE Architect, Geometers’Sketchpad, Minitab, and other mathematical software are available for student use.
 The clinic also houses many mathematics textbooks for students’ perusal.
 Tutoring is provided on a first-come/first-serve basis; appointments cannot be made.

-The Writing Center (106 Berkshire Hall; 837-8728), managed by the English Department, is a place where students can get help with their writing.
-Students can work on improving all aspects of writing: development, style, organization, grammar and mechanics.
+The Writing Lab (106 Berkshire Hall; 837-8728), managed by the English Department, is a place where students can improve all aspects of writing: development, style, organization, grammar and mechanics.

 The Haas Library contains approximately 200,000 books and over 415,000 bound periodicals, microforms, audiovisual items, other reference materials, and access to over 10,000 periodicals online.
 Designated as a Federal Depository Library, Haas has more than 71,000 government documents.
 Its music collection includes books, scores, CDs, and LPs.
 Equipment and facilities include circulating laptop computers, portable CD players, 24 networked PC workstations, digital microform reader printers, viewing and listening rooms, private study rooms, and seminar rooms.
 The Young Library, primarily serving the Ancell School of Business, holds a 6,000 volume core collection of business materials, a reference collection, approximately 200 journal subscriptions in hard copy and/or microform with hundreds more online, and access to a large number of electronic business, general, and law-related databases.